Hexagon/abstractor/README.md

 }
 ```

-And a message indented on it's way to the file-write node will look like this:
+... and a message on it's way to the file-write node will look like this ...

 ```javascript
 {